-your ownership of https://c apstone6.herokuapp.com/ Learn more. commended method Alternate methods TML tag dd a meta tag to your site's home page.
-1. Copy the meta tag belo w, and paste it into your site' home page.
-It should go in the <head> section, before the first <body> section.</body></head> <meta content="i-D2Lsw4IwUq3nNQhc7jL3C_4ruzv4H8YiexdtFdpxs" name="google-site-verification"/> Show me an example Click Verify below.
-To stay verified, don't remote ove the meta tag, even after v erification succeeds.
-Soogle Account will be reco your ownership information commended method TML tag dd a meta tag to your site's 1.
-Copy the meta tag belo Show me an example 2.
+Verify your ownership of https:/ /capstone6.herokuapp.com/.
+Learn more. an official owner of this property. to other owners (both current and future).
+Recommended method Alternate methods HTML tag Add a meta tag to your site 's home page.
+1. Copy the meta tag be low, and paste it into your site's home page.
+It should go in the <head> section, before the first <body> section.</body></head> <meta content="i-D2Lsw4IwUq3nNQhc7jL3C_4ruzv4H8YiexdtFdpxs" name="google-site-verification"/> Show me an example 2.
 Click Verify below.
-TML tag dd a meta tag to your site's home page.
-1. Copy the meta tag below, and paste it into your site's > Show me an example
+To stay verified, don't ren nove the meta tag, even after v erification succeeds.

 In a separate tab, open Github and then navigate into the "src/identyti" folder, than "templates/identyti_app", and finally "base.html" and click the pencil to edit.
-There should already be a line there that looks like this build.
+There should already be a line there that looks like this

+Replace that line with your new one, making sure to keep the indentation the same.
+Click "Commit changes" at the bottom.
+Wait for a few minutes as Heroku creates and deploys a new build.
 You can check the logs on your heroku dashboard to see when these changes are deployed.

-Replace that line with your new one, making sure to keep the indentation the same.
-Click

-"Commit changes" at the bottom.
-Wait for a few minutes as Heroku creates and deploys a new